jolution/le-checkout-jira/README.md

 4. Click the **LOAD UNPACKED** button and select the extension directory.
 5. Open a new tab and open the company jira on promise ticket directly.
 On the right sidebar you will find the extension.

-### Firefox

-TODO: Add installation instructions for Firefox, if manifest.json works with firefox.

 ## Updating